HigherState/jameson/README.md

 ####Closed map parser \#!
 This will parse a json object and will map only those key:value pairs which have been explicitly validated.
 If any other key value pairs are found, validation will fail.
+Parsing will return a Try[Map[String,Any]] object

 ```scala
 val parser = #!("a" -> AsInt) //This will validate that the key 'a' maps to an Integer and there are no other keys, a is not required